SebuZet/samsungrac/README.md

 # Samsung AC device for Home Assistant
 My implementation of ClimateDevice for controlling Samsung AC unit

+## WARNING
+Home Assistant (v.
+0.89) introduced many changes in components file structure.
+Since version 1.1.0 this component requires HA in version >= 0.89.

 ## Configuration
 1. get your device token ([this](https://community.home-assistant.io/t/samsung-ac/11747/5) is a good place to start)
-1. download file samsungrac.py to \<HASS configuration folder\>/custom_component/climate/
-2. download cert file to \<HASS configuration folder\>/custom_component/climate/
+2. download all files to folder \<HASS configuration folder\>/custom_components/samsungrac/
 3. add configuration section to you configuration.yaml file:

 Configuration params: